beethacker/blog/content/posts/roboma/swan1.md

 draft: true
 ---

-My new music programming project is to play Camille Saint Saens' The Swan as beautifully as I can... by writing C++ code!
+After going away for a weekend and seeing a live string quartet, I came home feeling pretty inspired and ready to jump into a new music programming project.
+The goal is to play Camille Saint Saens' The Swan as beautifully as I can by writing C++ code!
 As a point of reference, here's Yo-Yo Ma playing it!

-(yoyoma.mp3)
+{{% includeMP3 "yoyoma1.mp3" %}}

-[Last time] (/posts/RoBoMa/swan0.html) I set up a new project with the bare basics to play audio or export audio to a wave file.
-This week, let's actually play some music!
+[Last time] (/posts/roboma/swan0) I set up a new C++ project with the bare basics to play some audio and export wave files.
+Let's actually play some music!
 Rather than a sine wave or square wave like last time, we're going to start with a sawtooth wave instead.

-(diagram)

-This doesn't sound a lot like a cello, but certainly a lot closer than a sine or square wave.
-Also, since last time, I've coded it up so I can give it a list of notes and durations to play.

-(scale)
+{{% figure src="/img/sawtooth.png" %}}
+{{% includeMP3 "sawTone.mp3" %}}
+{{% includeMP3 "sawScale.mp3" %}}

+This doesn't sound a lot like a cello.
+It'll be nice to try to get a nicer richer sounding instrument, but for now it'll have to do.
+There's a lot of really great sound tracks in old video games!
+Good music can be made with synthesizers using simple tones like this!

-And with that, that's all we need to *really* **really** badly play a song.
-Here's the first phrase of The Swan.
+Now that I have things coded up so that I can play multiple piches in a row, that's really all we need to *really* **really** badly play a song.

-(code)

-(swan.ogg)
+{{< code >}}
+  SetBPM(Player, QUARTER, 80);

+  f32 BeatTime = 0.0;
+  SequenceNote(Player, MIDI_G4, QUARTER, &BeatTime);
+  SequenceNote(Player, MIDI_Fs4, QUARTER, &BeatTime);
+  SequenceNote(Player, MIDI_B3, QUARTER, &BeatTime);
+  SequenceNote(Player, MIDI_E4, QUARTER, &BeatTime);
+  SequenceNote(Player, MIDI_D4, QUARTER, &BeatTime);
+  SequenceNote(Player, MIDI_G3, QUARTER, &BeatTime);

+  SequenceNote(Player, MIDI_A3, HALF + EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_B3, EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_C4, HALF, &BeatTime);
+  SequenceNote(Player, REST, QUARTER, &BeatTime);

+  SequenceNote(Player, MIDI_E3, HALF, &BeatTime);
+  SequenceNote(Player, MIDI_Fs3, EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_G3, EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_A3, EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_B3, EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_C4, EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_D4, EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_E4, EIGHTH, &BeatTime);
+  SequenceNote(Player, MIDI_Fs4, EIGHTH, &BeatTime);

+  SequenceNote(Player, MIDI_B4, HALF + QUARTER + EIGHTH, &BeatTime);
+{{</ code >}}

+{{% includeMP3 "swan01.mp3" %}}

 Okay, not great, but it's a start!
 There's so much that can be done to improve this.
 Each post I'll try to add some new feature and get a better sounding version of the piece.
 There are a few broad categories of things to work on: